-We focus on competition and cooperation among individuals in goal-related situations to test whether a competitive or cooperative goal structure is more effective in supporting self-improvement goal attainment.
+We focus on competition and cooperation among individuals in goal-related situations to test which social interdependence structure is more effective in supporting self-improvement goal attainment.
 Some research has already been conducted to understand the relationships between competition or cooperation and behavioral engagement, performance, and well-being (e.g., Deutsch, 1949b; Lu & Argyle, 1991; Murayama & Elliot, 2012).
 Table 1 gives an overview of the studies that include both competition and cooperation as well as at least one of the previously mentioned self-improvement goals.